ygeorgiev-axway/axway-open-docs/content/en/docs/apim_yamles/yamles_structure.md

 ### META-INF

-The META-INF folder contains the `_types.yaml` file.
-This file contains the definition of all the entity types in the entity store model.
-This it is where you can find useful information about the fields you can use for an [entity type](/docs/apim_yamles/apim_yamles_references/yamles_types).
+The META-INF folder contains the `types` directory.
+This directory contains the definition of all the entity types in the entity store model.
+This is where you can find useful information about the fields you can use for an [entity type](/docs/apim_yamles/apim_yamles_references/yamles_types).

 ### _parent.yaml